Importance of mass and enthalpy conservation in the modeling of titania nanoparticles flame synthesis: A detailed conservative model for flame synthesis of nanoparticles

+In this subsection we first write the general continuous formulation, and then the discrete formulation of the sectional method.

-\subsection{Continuous formulation}
+\subsubsection{Continuous formulation}

-We consider here that the two phases are in thermal and mechanical equilibrium, so that the velocities of the gas -- subscript g -- and solid particle -- subscript p -- phases are equal:
+We consider here that the two phases are in thermal and mechanical equilibrium, so that the velocities of the gas -- subscript g -- and solid particle -- subscript p -- phases are equal: $\boldsymbol{u}_{\text{g}} = \boldsymbol{u}_{\text{p}} = \boldsymbol{u}$, where $\boldsymbol{u}$ is the mixture-averaged velocity, and their temperatures are identical: $\T_{\text{g}} = \T_{\text{p}} = \T$, where $\T$ is the mixture temperature.
+These assumptions are generally made in the modeling of fine particle transport.